-AS and A Level mathematics build on the skills and knowledge developed at GCSE level.
-A Level mathematics emphasises how mathematical ideas are interconnected and how mathematics can be applied to model situations mathematically using algebra, to help make sense of data, to understand the physical world and to solve problems in a variety of real life contexts.
+A Level Mathematics builds on the skills and knowledge developed at GCSE level.
+It emphasises how mathematical ideas are interconnected and how mathematics can be applied to model situations mathematically using algebra, to help make sense of data, to understand the physical world and to solve problems in a variety of real life contexts.
 It prepares students for further study and employment in a wide range of disciplines involving the use of mathematics.

-A major part of the course is Pure Maths which is the study of mathematical ideas and methods for their own sake and to give a ‘toolkit’ for solving mathematical problems.
+A major part of the course is Pure Maths, which is the study of mathematical ideas and methods for their own sake and to give a ‘toolkit’ for solving mathematical problems.
 All Pure Maths is expressed in terms of algebra.
-All students will also study both statistics and mechanics as part of their AS Level course and again in the second year of their A Level.
+Students will also study both statistics and mechanics as part of their A Level.

 Statistics involves learning how to draw conclusions from data.
-It is very different from Statistics at GCSE and the focus is on probability, looking at whether or not apparent patterns in certain types of situation could be the result merely of chance and random variation, or whether the pattern in the data is unlikely to have arisen in this way.
+It is very different from Statistics at GCSE and the focus is on probability and hypothesis testing; looking at whether or not apparent patterns in certain types of situation could be the result merely of chance and random variation, or whether the pattern in the data is unlikely to have arisen in this way.

 Studying mechanics allows us to understand the physical world and to work out how objects move when forces such as gravity act on them.